 Crepresenting the composition of those two arrows.

-From this construction, Category Theory provides a template for practically all of mathematics.
+From this construction, category theory provides a template for a lot of mathematics.
 If we consider the objects to be the types in our programs and arrows to be functions between them, then we almost1 have a category.

 Now we can start flipping arrows.
 For every construction, we can reverse the arrows to construct a dual.
 Below is a sketch of defining a tuple in terms of objects and arrows and to its right is the dual, which happens to be our dear friend,